l15k4/scalajs-gremlin-client/README.md

 * Just the basic operations are implemented and tested so far - but it is expected that adding new operations will mostly consist in adding a TypeClass evidence
 * Tests work on real operating systems only, some additional work required on MS Windows
 * Requires java 8, as gremlin-server does
-* It hasn't been released yet until scala.js 0.6.0 is out

   [1]: http://www.tinkerpop.com/docs/3.0.0-SNAPSHOT/#gremlin-server